angelica-asra/List-Pagination/README.md

 # List-Pagination
-Paginating a list and adding a navigation system.
+A Javascript program to paginate a list of student information and provide the necessary navigation.
+Treehouse techdegree project.